 Your clinical efforts to improve existing patients’ health status will drive the costs of that cohort now and in years to come, if they remain with your ACO.
 To enable healthy, loyal patients, your cost strategy must, of course, include efforts aimed at reducing the costs of patients with high risk or intensive conditions.
 Your data and technology to reduce costs will require more than the claims data you get from CMS, so your actions must entail creating data sufficiency by integrating provider data with clinical detail to support cost interventions.

 Step Two: Understand Characteristics of Your Existing Population and What’s Next

 In your Medicare population, the patients using most services are probably older and require more intensive care.
-Don’t make the mistake of attributing the needs and preferences of these patients with those on your growth agenda.
-Generational differences are stark not only between large, decades-determined cohorts, such as Baby Boomers and the Silent Generation, but also between the generations that comprise each cohort.
-For example, research on the younger Boomers shows they are less willing to accept authority, more technology-savvy and consumer-oriented.
+Don’t make the mistake of attributing the needs and preferences of these patients to those on your growth agenda.
+Generational differences are stark not only between large, decades-determined cohorts, such as Baby Boomers and the Silent Generation but also between the generations that comprise each cohort.
+For example, research on the younger Boomers shows they are less willing to accept authority, more technology-savvy, and consumer-oriented.
 These preferences should steer ACO growth strategies.

 That means your retention and growth plans must be two-pronged:

 - Make loyalists of current patients by meeting their clinical needs and improving their health outcomes (which will also reduce costs), and

 - Appeal to the preferences of younger consumers by understanding that they may still be working or caring for their own parents and need responsiveness to time constraints, on top of clinical excellence.